willianantunes/willianantunes.com/content/blog/2021/04/2021-04-19-why-did-i-create-a-blog-from-scratch.md

 * Does it have support from the community?
 * Does it have support from companies out there?
 * Is it hard to find people that can work with it?
-* Is it arduous to teach people that have never got in contact with the language or the framework?
+* Is it arduous to teach people that have never been in contact with the language or the framework?

-There are others of course, but the purpose has been passed 😁.
+There are others of course, but the point has been made 😁.

 This is the first blog entry and I expect to post once per month at least.
 I hope I can keep with this goal! 😄